haithamassoli/School-Teacher-Substitution-Finder/README.md

-# Manal - نظام إدارة البدائل المدرسية
+# Manal - نظام إدارة المدرسة الذكي

-**Manal** is a school teacher substitution management system designed for Arabic-speaking educational institutions.
-The application helps administrators manage teachers, class schedules, and quickly find available substitute teachers when someone is absent.
+**Manal** is a comprehensive school management system designed for Arabic-speaking educational institutions.
+The application helps administrators manage teachers, class schedules, find available substitute teachers, adjust timetables, and track teacher task completion.

 ## Features

 - **Substitution Finder**: Quickly identify available teachers for any period when a teacher is absent
+- **Schedule Swap (Timetable Adjustment)**: Swap teacher assignments between different sections and periods with automatic conflict validation
+- **Teacher Task Tracker**: Create, assign, and monitor task completion across all teachers with visual progress tracking
 - **Teacher Management**: Add, edit, and remove teachers from the system
 - **Class & Section Management**: Organize school structure with classes and sections
 - **Schedule Management**: Assign teachers to specific sections and periods
 - **Data Export/Import**: Backup and restore all data for safety
 - **RTL Interface**: Full Arabic language support with right-to-left layout
 - **Offline-First**: All data stored locally in browser (no backend required)
+- **PWA Support**: Progressive Web App capabilities for mobile installation

 ## Tech Stack